dunkeleins/hereble/README.md

 ESP32 program to send BLE informations in JSON format to a http service.

 hereblewebapp:
+Virtual python environment for the webapp django installation.

+webapp:
 WebApp in Python Django recieves JSON format and logs to database.